calmk/PWC-PowerBI-Virtual-Case-Experience/Task 3: Customer Retention/README.md

 | Churn | Describes if the customer is at risk of churn | Text |
 - **Relevant information about the** `Churn` **dataset:**
     - Customers who left within the last month
-    - Services each customer has signed up for: phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+    - Services each customer has signed up for phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
     - Customer account information: how long as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical
     - Demographic info about customers – gender, age range, and if they have partners and dependents